mvysny/mvysny.github.io/_posts/2018-2-8-back-to-base-make-sql-great-again.md

 That can be achieved by a simple reflection.
 Moreover, no runtime enhancement is needed since the bean will never track changes; to save changes we will need to issue the `INSERT`/`UPDATE` statement.
-Very important thought: since there's no runtime enhancement, the bean is really a POJO and can be actually made serializable and passed around in the app freely; you don't need DTOs anymore.
+Also, since there's no runtime enhancement, the bean is really a POJO and can be actually made serializable and passed around in the app freely, which means that *you don't need DTOs anymore*.

 ## The Vaadin-on-Kotlin Persistency Layer: [vok-orm](https://github.com/mvysny/vok-orm)